Inside: How to Teach Shape Recognition to Preschoolers with Fun Activities with Free Printable

 Build shape recognition using toys.

-Make circles by painting with spools.
+Make circles while painting with spools.

 Play a shape game while also recognizing colors.